For the fourth year running, Coderus set out to inspire East Anglia’s tech community and we are delighted to say that we succeeded!

 Lisa Perkins, Director, Research and Innovation for BT, said: “Coderus is an innovative and leading-edge software development company whom we are very proud to have as part of our tech cluster here at Adastral Park.
 It has been a pleasure to see them grow, and we were delighted to be able to assist with their running of the Google I/O live stream event.
 I look forward to seeing more such events and opportunities realised at the Park.”

 Like the look of the Google I/O Extended event?
 Make sure to join Coderus for the Apple Worldwide Developers Conference on 4th June.
-Hosted at the Ipswich Waterfront Innovation Centre, the Apple WWDC event will feature showcase demos, live stream of the keynote speech, and of course, cupcakes.
-Register here.
+Hosted at the Ipswich Waterfront Innovation Centre, the Apple WWDC event will feature showcase demos, a live stream of the keynote speech, and of course, cupcakes.

 Header image (l-r): Panellists James Giles (Biddable Solutions), Nicky Daniels (Innovation Martlesham), Mark Thomas (Coderus), Mohamed Abdel-Maguid (University of Suffolk).